What are millipedes?

-Millipedes, often mistaken for centipedes, have two sets of legs for every segment of its body and when in action its legs appear to move in a wave-like fashion.
+Millipedes, often mistaken for centipedes, have two sets of legs for every segment of their body, and when in action, their legs appear to move in a wave-like fashion.

 You can also tell the difference between a centipede and a millipede by their rate of speed; centipedes tend to move quickly and millipedes typically move slowly.

 Millipedes are not poisonous and they do not bite or sting.
 However, these arthropods have the ability to emit a repulsive fluid that can cause irritation to the skin.
 Some species of millipedes can disperse this awful fluid up to several inches away.
 If you come into contact with this fluid you should immediately wash the area of impact and scrub thoroughly to ensure the odor has been eliminated.
 The fluid millipedes' release can also be toxic to small animals, including your pets.

 Why do I have a millipede problem?

 Millipedes' main source of food is damp and deteriorating vegetation.
 Millipedes are most commonly spotted outdoors in high moisture areas.
 However, when there is a lot of rain, millipedes will find their way into a home or business.
 Typically, a millipede’s chances of survival in a house are slim as there is less moisture and fewer food sources.
 Although these arthropods' meals mainly consist of decaying plants, there are cases where they will feed off of dead insects as well.

 How do I get rid of millipedes?